digitalinnovationone/acceleration-a11y-clean-restful-apis/README.md

 ## Accessibility Showcase:

-`TODO 4: Use JavaScript Fetch API to consume the "/transcribed-audios/{id}" endpoint and display the transcript in the front-end.`
+`TODO 4: Use the JavaScript Fetch API to consume the "/transcribed-audios/{id}" endpoint and display the transcript in the front-end.`

 `TODO 5: Integrate with VLibras to provide accessibility support for Brazilian Sign Language translation.`